MattSegal/devblog/content/databases/django-factoryboy-dummy-data.md

             )
             club.user.add(*members)

+        # Create all the threads
         for _ in range(NUM_THREADS):
             creator = random.choice(people)
             thread = ThreadFactory(creator=creator)
+            # Create comments for each thread
             for _ in range(COMMENTS_PER_THREAD):
                 commentor = random.choice(people)
                 CommentFactory(